mchangrh/sb.js/README.md

     - The loader loads the script every time on startup, settings are preserved between updates with no intervention.
   - Without Loader (`sb.user.js`)
     - The script will load faster each time, but will require user intervention if any settings are changed
+  - With config page (`sb-config.user.js`)
+    - Loads faster than loader, preserves settings between updates, and has a config page to change settings
+    - The script allows locally storing settings in `GM_setValue`
+    - go to [https://mchangrh.github.io/sb.js/config](https://mchangrh.github.io/sb.js/config) to configure

 Bookmarklet: `sb.bookmarklet.js`
 - Create a new bookmark in your bookmarks bar